Scalix: Background

-The software was released by Scalix Corporation.
-It was founded by Julie Hanna in 2002, during her tenure as an Entrepreneur In Residence (EIR) at Mayfield Fund.
+The software was released by Scalix Corporation and founded by Julie Hanna in 2002, during her tenure as an Entrepreneur In Residence (EIR) at Mayfield Fund.
 The company was funded by venture firms New Enterprise Associates (NEA), Mohr Davidow Ventures (MDV) and Mayfield Fund.
 The code is based on the earlier HP OpenMail product, which was licensed from Hewlett-Packard.

 In 2006, Scalix had thousands of customers for a total of over a million mailboxes.
 A majority of customers were migrating away from legacy software like Microsoft Exchange and Lotus Notes.

 In July 2007, the company was purchased by Xandros and in July 2011 sold to Sebring Software Inc, a collaborative integration software company offering on-premises and cloud solutions.

 On November 11, 2013, a press release announced a management buy-out and the concurrent release of version 12.0.

-Products

-Scalix includes and provides the following components as part of its offerings: